tsila-andriantsoa/Customer_conversion_rate/README.md

-# Project Title: Customer conversion rate prediction
+# Customer conversion rate prediction

 Welcome to the **Customer conversion rate prediction** project!
 This repository provides tools and resources for predicting customer conversion rate based on synthetic dataset in order to help marketing teams in business decision.